reportportal/linux-installation/README.md

 ### ElasticSearch

-How to install RabbitMQ 7.12.0 on [Ubuntu](https://www.elastic.co/guide/en/elasticsearch/reference/current/deb.html) LTS 18.04, 20.04 / [Red Hat family](https://www.elastic.co/guide/en/elasticsearch/reference/current/rpm.html) 6, 7, 8 (RHEL, CentOS, etc).
+How to install ElasticSearch 7.10.0 on [Ubuntu](https://www.elastic.co/guide/en/elasticsearch/reference/7.10/deb.html) LTS 18.04, 20.04 / [Red Hat family](https://www.elastic.co/guide/en/elasticsearch/reference/current/rpm.html) 6, 7, 8 (RHEL, CentOS, etc).
 Also you need to install `openjdk-11-jre-headless` and `openjdk-8-jdk`

 To check ElsaticSearch use the `curl -X GET "localhost:9200/"`.
 Output will be: